Al fondo hay sitio: Season 7

 It is revealed that a drunk driver was responsible for Grace and Nicolás' accident.
 Grace's "death" causes great regret between the two families.
 Only Nicolás managed to survive the accident, while the "mysterious redhead" (Ariana) appears in the distance praying to a relative.
 Now Miguel Ignacio and Rubí are a couple, and Peter and Francesca had a close relationship, which makes them both uncomfortable.
 The series goes on an eight month timeskip, with everyone dealing with their own lifes.
 Nicolás points out that he will move forward with her daughter.
 He then meets Ariana, a professional psychologist, and starts a relationship together.

 The Maldinis begin to return from "Fort Lauderdale" starting with Francesca, although she does so only to fire Peter over a misunderstanding.
 Pepe briefly loses his sanity for having lost Tito, who left for Amsterdam.
 Then, Koky Reyes (Paul Vega) appears and, to stay at the house, he makes arrangements, for Charo's bad streak, who hates him for the indecent compliments he made when he met.
 However, Tito would return shortly.
 Nowadays Joel has his company "Taxi Churro" and Manolo is a teacher.

 The series focus again of Claudia's revenge after being released from prison.
-Among the macabre plans being carrying out this season are: The kidnapping of Violeta and Milagros; Rubí's frustrated wedding; Miguel Ignacio's boarding school in an asylum; the manipulation and attempted assassination of Manolo; and the linking of "Constructora De Las Casas" under the hands of Ángel Gaviria's mafia with the objective of devastating Angel's mafia by the PNP (Peruvian National Police), in a domino effect of taking down the entire Maldini family for the rest of their days in prison and in absolute misery for drug trafficking crimes.
+Among the macabre plans being carrying out this season are: The kidnapping of Violeta and Milagros; Rubí's frustrated wedding; Miguel Ignacio's boarding school in an asylum; the manipulation and attempted assassination of Manolo; and the linking of "Constructora De Las Casas" under the hands of Ángel Gaviria's mafia with the objective of devastating Angel's mafia by the PNP (Peruvian National Police), in a domino effect of taking down the entire Maldini family they will live out their lives in absolute misery in prison for drug trafficking crimes.
 By doing so, Claudia's revenge would come to an end.
 Throughout the season, Sergio Estrada (Isabella's former psychiatric doctor) and Rubí will be Claudia's accomplices in carrying out her revenge.

 Milagros, a humble young woman who works selling sandwiches, comes to the life of the Gonzales and Nicolás.
 After the immense void that Grace left when she presumably died, Milagros wins the affection of the Gonzales and takes Grace's place in the heart of Charito, who sees her as her new daughter.